-- They ensure correct information is provided to all the stakeholders so that correct decision is taken on time, i.e. they maintain the transparency in the project.
+- They ensure correct information is provided to all stakeholders so that the correct decision is made on time, i.e. they maintain transparency on the project.

-- PMO creates a repository for the templates, best practices, lessons learned from the previous project so that can be reused for the new projects.
+- PMO creates a repository for templates, best practices, and lessons learned from the previous project so that they can be reused for new projects.

 - PMO streamlines the processes and helps the teams to work efficiently and on time with quality.
 They provide support for the delivery of the project.

-- PMO manages all the artifacts and knowledge of the project.
+- The PMO manages all the artifacts and knowledge of the project.

 The three types are:

 - Supporting PMO

 - Controlling PMO